aiven/aiven-docs/docs/products/postgresql/howto/connect-rivery.md

 title: Connect with Rivery
 ---

-[Rivery](https://rivery.io/) is a fully-managed solution for data ingestion, transformation, orchestration, reverse ETL and more.
-This example shows how to configure PostgreSQL® as a connection in rivery.
+Configure PostgreSQL® as a connection in [Rivery](https://rivery.io/), a fully managed solution for data ingestion, transformation, orchestration, reverse ETL and more.

 ## Variables